kikyou14/weibo_spider/README.md

 - Cookies are begin with "SUB=_2A25"
 - Excessive requests will lead to a redirect to the login page.

+only for learning and research.

 TODO:
 - [x] detect error and retry.

-Crawl a Weibo post with nearly 50,000 comments:
+e.g. Crawl a Weibo post with nearly 50,000 comments:

 ![shortcuts](image/img.png)